bulwark-crypto/Bulwark-KB/docs/Guides/Multisend-Setup-Guide.md

 Multisend is a very easy to use tool, that makes managing staking and masternode rewards easy.

-The 1st step to setting up MultiSend is to head to the multisend tool, this is available under Settings>MultiSend as shown below.
+The 1st step to setting up MultiSend is to head to the Multisend tool, this is available under Settings>MultiSend as shown below.

 ![Bulwark Knowledgebase](https://kb.bulwarkcrypto.com/assets/images/MultisendScreenshot1.png "MultisendScreenshot1.png")